awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 5. The function will run, it will take a minute or two given the size of the Organizations files and processing required, then return success.
 Click **Details** and view the output.

-6. You can go to your bucket in S3 and there should be a file in the folder CUDOS_RLS.
+6. You can go to your bucket in S3 and there should be a file in the folder CID_RLS.
 ![Images/rls_s3_object.png](/Cost/200_Cloud_Intelligence/Images/rls/rls_s3_object.png?classes=lab_picture_small)

 7. Download this [file](/Cost/200_Cloud_Intelligence/qs_s3_manifest.json) and replace <bucket> with the bucket you can see your data in.